 In my opinion, it’s high time that humans also developed this unique ability of detecting and creating magnetic fields.
 After all, who doesn’t envy Magneto’s powers?

-- The Magnetic Sense of Animals – The Magnetic Sense of Animals
+- C SIGNATURE —.
+The Magnetic Sense of Animals.
+The University of Illinois Urbana-Champaign

 - Cain, S. D. (2005, June 1).
 Magnetic Orientation and Navigation in Marine Turtles, Lobsters, and Molluscs: Concepts and Conundrums.
 Integrative and Comparative Biology.
 Oxford University Press (OUP).

 - Neuroethology: Magnetic information in animal orientation.
 The University of Illinois Urbana-Champaign